iot49/docker-stacks/README.md

 ## Customizations

-It is possible to install additional features into a running docker container.
+It is possible to install additional features from within a running docker container (using e.g. the Terminal).

 ### Pip